rosszurowski/micro-airtable-api/README.md

 # `micro-airtable-api` 💨

-Quickly make a read-only API from an [Airtable](https://airtable.com/) sheet.
+Quickly make an API from an [Airtable](https://airtable.com/) sheet.
 Use Airtable as a CMS or database without any hassle.

 ## Setup